 It's an excellent practice to time-box each step.
 It keeps teams focused on accomplishing the task and encourages them to start getting work done immediately.

-Step 3: Pick up the right tools.
+Step 3: Pick up the right tools for your online retrospective.

 It is vital that you don't let tools dictate your remote retrospectives but only use them to support you.